Kimber Lee: Personal life

 Frankele graduated from the University of the Arts in Philadelphia, Pennsylvania in 2013, with a fine arts degree in dance.
 Since 2018, she has been in a relationship with fellow professional wrestler, Zachary Green.
 On August 20, 2019, the couple confirmed their engagement, and married the following year, in May 2020.
-They separated in 2022 following allegations that Green had domestically assaulted Lee over a period of time.
+They separated in 2022 following allegations that Green had domestically assaulted Frankele over a period of time.

 In April 2019, Frankele admitted that she had battled alcoholism but had been sober for two months.
+In August 2023, it was announced Frankele was facing charges of driving under the influence, resisting arrest and battery on a law enforcement officer stemming from her arrest in May in Sebring, Florida.

 Frankele has been a vegan since February 2018, and has publicly advocated for veganism throughout her social media.